veraison/docs/musings/endorsement-api.md

-# Endorsement API
+# Endorsement Distribution API

-This musing discusses the addition of a new Veraison service that provides an [Endorsement API](https://wiki.ietf.org/en/group/rats/referencevalues) endpoint.
+This musing discusses the addition of a new Veraison service that provides an [Endorsement Distribution API](https://wiki.ietf.org/en/group/rats/referencevalues) endpoint.

 In the reminder of this musing, we will use the shorthand "EAPI" to refer to this new service.